Feedback-Controlled Beam Pattern Measurement Method Using a Power-Variable Calibration Source for Cosmic Microwave Background Telescopes: Proof-of-concept test

 Figure \ref{fig:beam_consistency} shows the comparison of the feedback-controlled measurement with the two reference measurements.
 The fractional differences are also shown to evaluate their consistency.
 The fractional difference between two beam patterns is defined as their fraction $G_\mathrm{n}^\prime / G_\mathrm{n}$, which corresponds to their difference on a logarithmic scale.
-The long-time integration measurement achieved a dynamic range of \qty{\sim 35}{\decibel} and agreed with the feedback-controlled measurement within $2\sigma$ uncertainty at most of the angular points.
-However, the long-time integration measurement lacked sufficient dynamic range to verify the faint side lobes.
-In contrast, the VNA measurement provided a sufficiently high dynamic range to see faint side lobes.
+The long-time integration measurement achieved a dynamic range of \qty{\sim 35}{\decibel} and agreed with the feedback-controlled measurement within $2\sigma$ uncertainty at most of the \ang{5}-step angular points.
+However, the long-time integration measurement lacked sufficient angular resolution to resolve fine side lobe structures and a sufficient dynamic range to verify the faint side lobes.
+In contrast, the VNA measurement provided the same angular resolution as the feedback-controlled measurement and a sufficiently high dynamic range to see faint side lobes.
 It also showed good agreement with the feedback-controlled measurement at the \qty{\sim 2}{\decibel} level or better in terms of fractional difference.
 The systematic difference at that level, particularly noticeable in the side lobe region, is attributed to differences between the feedback-controlled measurement system and the VNA-based measurement system.
-As the two measurements were conducted using different systems, stray light and standing waves are likely to differ, resulting in the slight disagreement.
+As the two measurements were conducted using different systems, stray light, standing waves, and alignment are likely to differ, resulting in the slight disagreement.